-Powerlessness and desperate - described the feelings 7-year-old Jonathan’s mother, as learned that her son Leukemia relapsed yet again.
-Jonathan was diagnosed with Leukemia for the first time when he was only two and a half years old.
-Since then, Jonathan has undergone two bone marrow treatments, but unfortunately, they were not successful.
+Powerlessness and desperate – these words describe the feelings of 7-year-old Jonathan’s mother, when she learned that her son’s Leukemia relapsed yet again.
+Jonathan was initially diagnosed with Leukemia when he was only two and a half years old.
+Since then, Jonathan has undergone two bone marrow transplants, but unfortunately, they were not successful.

-However, due to a fundamentally new treatment method, the child's life was finally saved.
-Just a month receiving treatment at Sheba Medical Center, Jonathan is fully recovered with no signs of the disease in his body.
+However, thanks to a fundamentally new treatment method, the child's life was finally saved.
+Only a month after receiving this treatment at the Sheba Medical Center, Jonathan has fully recovered, and no signs of the disease were found in his body.

-In the past, similar methods of Leukemia treatment were only practiced in some of the most advanced hospitals in the U.S. Sheba Medical Center was the first clinic outside of the U.S., and Jonathan - the first Israeli patient - to successfully undergo the course of treatment.
-The therapy in question is an innovative variety of immunotherapy - CAR T-Cell Therapy.
-At the initial stage specialists from the Sheba Medical Center a certain number of immune from Jonathan’ blood and modified them.
-As a result, the immune system gained the ability to recognize cancer cells by specific parameters and to then deliberately destroy them.
+The treatment in question is an innovative variety of immunotherapy - CAR T-Cell Therapy.
+At the initial stage of the treatment, specialists from the Sheba Medical Center extracted a certain number of immune system cells from Jonathan’s blood and modified them.
+As a result, Jonathan’s immune system gained the ability to recognize cancer cells by specific parameters and deliberately destroy them.

 What is Adaptive Cell Therapy (CAR T-Cell Therapy)?

 One method of Adaptive Cell Therapy is CAR T-Cell Therapy, or therapy with a chimeric antigen receptor (CAR).
-Clinical trials have shown that this method is particularly effective in the treatment of Leukemia.
+Clinical trials have shown that this method is particularly effective for the treatment of Leukemia.
 In 2017, the FDA officially approved CAR T-Cell therapy as a treatment of children and young adults with Leukemia.

-The CAR T-Cell Therapy method involves the removal of T-cells from the patient’s organism.
-The removed T-cells undergo genetic modification of their protein expression with the goal of recognizing a specific antigen which can be found on the surface of Leukemic cells.
+CAR T-Cell Therapy involves removal of T-cells from the patient’s body.
+The protein expressions of the removed T-cells undergo genetic modification with the goal of enabling them to recognize a specific antigen which can be found on the surface of Leukemic cells.
 The receptor is called Chimeric because its hybrid molecules are composed of two different proteins - antibodies and T-cell receptors.
-The majority of existing antigenic Chimeric receptors are used to detect the specific marker CD19, found on the surface of white blood cells (B cells).
+The majority of existing antigenic Chimeric receptors are used to detect the specific marker CD19, which is found on the surface of white blood cells (B-cells).
 CD19 is expressed by both normal and cancerous B-cells.
-However, the levels of CD19 expressed by cancerous B-cells, which are responsible for the development of Leukemia.
+However, the levels of CD19 expressed by cancerous B-cells, which are responsible for the development of Leukemia, are exceptionally high.
 This way, CAR T-Cell Therapy is directed at the treatment of Leukemia which affects the B-cells.